 - The pre-semester period begins on the first day of scheduling and ends the day before the semester starts.
 While exceptional circumstances may necessitate the need to process schedule changes after classes begin, students are encouraged to finalize all schedule changes prior to the first day of the semester. - 2.
-The regular drop/add period begins the day that your courses start, and is when dropping a course can be made without receiving a \$6 drop/add fee.
-Dropping a course during this time means that: - Length of drop period is ten days during fall/spring for full-semester courses and is a calculated proportional length for all other courses (see eLion "Course Drop Dates" application). - No signature(s) required. - No fee
+The regular drop/add period begins the day that your courses start, and is when dropping a course can be made without receiving a drop/add fee.
+Dropping a course during this time means that: - Length of drop period is five days during fall/spring for full-semester courses and is a calculated proportional length for all other courses (see LionPath "Course Drop Dates" application). - No signature(s) required. - No fee - 3.
+The late drop period starts the day after the regular drop period and before the late drop deadline, (policy 34-89).
+A student can drop a course with certain restrictions and requirements.
+They are: - No signature(s) required - fee for each transaction - · Courses are recorded on the student record - Late drop credit limitations during academic career: